45 Lab Metrics You Need to Track [Download the Full List]

 Occupational Health and Safety Incidents

-It’s a good practice to keep up on health and safety incidents in your lab, especially for some industries where lab techs can come into contact with hazardous materials.
+It’s a good practice to stay on top of health and safety incidents in your lab, especially in industries where lab techs may come into contact with hazardous materials.
 A lower number indicates a safer working environment for lab personnel and fewer compliance issues.

 Error Rates

-Not only do errors lower the productivity of your lab, they can put the lives of those who depend on your test results in danger.
-For example, a clinical lab will go to great lengths to measure the error rates in tests to ensure accurate results and patient safety.
+Not only do errors lower the productivity of your lab, but they can also put the lives of those who depend on your test results in danger.
+For example, a clinical lab will go to great lengths to measure test error rates to ensure accurate results and patient safety.
 No matter your industry, staying on top of error rates and reducing errors can help your lab remain productive.

 Error Reduction Rate

-In addition to tracking your error rate, it’s worth tracking the rate at which errors are reduced through automation or other process improvements.
+Besides tracking your error rate, it’s worth monitoring the rate at which errors are reduced through automation or other process improvements.
 By automating key systems, you can minimize human errors and increase the accuracy and reliability of laboratory results.

 Calibration Verification

-This measures regular checks to ensure that instruments are accurately calibrated according to manufacturer specifications and industry standards.
+This measures regular checks to ensure instruments are accurately calibrated in accordance with manufacturer specifications and industry standards.
 Proper calibration is critical for accurate test results.
 Adherence to scheduled preventive maintenance for laboratory equipment to prevent unexpected failures and ensure consistent performance.

 Corrective Actions for Quality Control Failures